froschi/vagrant-studies-storage/README.md

 * Redundancy is managed over DRBD and heartbeat.
 * The machines serves chunks of storage toward the hostonly network over iSCSI and NFS.

-Each of the machines comes with four virtual 10GB SAS hard drives, in a RAID10 setup.
+Each of the machines comes with four virtual 15GB SAS hard drives, in a RAID10 setup.

 # Details

+This is just an overview.
+See the next section for step-by-step instructions.

 This machine is unique in that you'll actually need to do some additional work to get it up and running.
 We can blame this on Vagrant.
 The additional hard drives can only be added to the VM as soon as VirtualBox knows about it.
 However, Vagrant immediately boots a VM at creation (`vagrant up`) time.
 So what you will have to do is: